On $g$-expectations and filtration-consistent nonlinear expectations: Introduction

 \section{Introduction}

 As typical time-consistent nonlinear expectations, $g$-expectations were initiated in Peng \cite{Peng97} via the solutions of backward stochastic differential equations (BSDEs) in the Lipschitz case.
-The theory of $g$-expectations has been widely applied in asset pricing, utility theory and risk measures (see \cite{DP}, \cite{Jiang}, \cite{R}, \cite{Xu} and the references therein).
+The theory of $g$-expectations has been widely applied in asset pricing, utility theory and risk measures (see \cite{R}, \cite{Jiang}, \cite{DP}, \cite{Xu} and the references therein).
 To deal with more general cases, the notion of $g$-expectations was generalized by Jia \cite{Jia} in the uniformly continuous case, and by Ma and Yao \cite{MY} in the quadratic growth case.
 One of objectives of this paper is to further develop the theory of $g$-expectations.
-To do this, we need study the comparison theorem and the invariant representation theorem for BSDEs in more general situations.
+To this end, we need to study the comparison theorem and the invariant representation theorem for BSDEs in more general situations.

 As one of the most important properties of $1$-dimensional BSDEs, comparison theorem plays an important role in the theory of BSDEs and its applications.
-We refer to El Karoui et al. \cite{EPQ} for the comparison theorem for Lipschitz continuous generators, and to Briand and Hu \cite{BH} and Kobylanski \cite{K} for the comparison theorems for quadratic growth generators.
+We refer to El Karoui et al. \cite{EPQ} for the comparison theorem for Lipschitz continuous generators, and to Kobylanski \cite{K} and Briand and Hu \cite{BH} for the comparison theorems for quadratic growth generators.
 Different from the $1$-dimensional case, the comparison theorem for $n$-dimensional BSDEs needs some special restrictive conditions on the structure of the generator $g$ (see Hu and Peng \cite{HP}).
 It is clear that comparison theorem implies the uniqueness of solution.
 In this paper, we show that the converse is also true.
-Specifically, we get a general comparison theorem for BSDEs without any assumption on $z$ (see Theorem 2.7), whose proof mainly relies on the uniqueness of solution and the comparison theorem of a special SDE.
-Our result means that comparison theorem is a fundamental property of the BSDE which has a unique (resp. maximal) solution in some space.
+Specifically, we get a general comparison theorem for BSDEs without any assumption on the second variable $z$ (see Theorem 2.7), whose proof mainly relies on the uniqueness of solution and the comparison theorem of a special SDE.
+Our result means that comparison theorem usually holds true as long as the BSDE has a unique (resp. maximal) solution in some space.